 Sometimes it is hard to operate the downrigger brake to let the ball down and at the same time thumb your reel's spool so your reel's line and the ball go down in unison.
 The simple way to do this is to get everything ready, place your rod in the rod-holder, loosen the reel's drag so that it is just enough to keep the line from flying off the reel, yet allow the line to pay our easily.
 Now loosen the brake letting the downrigger ball down, which with the line clip being attached to the wire and the rod's line, the ball will pull the line off the reel in an even manner and when you stop the ball, remember to readjust the reel's drag to the higher setting you want for fishing.

 You will want to carry some spare parts for any make that you have.
 You can always loose some bolts, blow a fuse, fray a wire, or possibly break a belt.
 I usually carry a complete Scotty manual downrigger unit as a backup which mounts in the same brackets as my electric units.
 I do this simply because it is cheaper and a lot lighter than a spare electric unit.
-A spare can save the day if you have planned your outing, taken the time off, possibly traveled some distance for your day or days on the water.
-If problems are encountered, you can then repair the bad or damaged unit or replace the wire on shore later saving valuable fishing time using the spare.
+A spare can save the day if you have planned your outing, taken the time off, possibly traveled some distance for your day, or days on the water.
+If problems are encountered, you can then repair the bad or damaged unit or replace the wire on shore later saving valuable fishing time by using the spare.
 And this manual model takes up little space under my forward deck.

 Scotty electrics have a built in hand crank built into the unit just in case the belt breaks or something happens to the connector and you have to manually crank it up.
 Not a super easy thing to do, but it gets the cable/ball up so you get out of trouble and then you can handle the situation later.